 What does this mean for consumers?

 The results are clear!
 ICF thermal insulation performance is unmatched!
-Building with insulated concrete forms is the proven way to build a home or building that is more energy-efficient and uses a product with far greater R/RSI-value benefits than traditionally insulated wood frame walls.
+Building with insulated concrete forms is the proven way to build a home or building.
+Build with ICFs for better energy-efficiency and far greater R/RSI-value benefits than traditionally insulated wood frame walls.
 Make your choice today and enjoy savings for a lifetime.

 For more information about BuildBlock Insulating Concrete Forms, visit our Common ICF Myths & Misconceptions page.